COVID-19 update: All of New Zealand is now at Red. More information.

-Join the Master of Construction (Construction Project Management) one of the first construction-focused management programmes in New Zealand.
-Take your career to the next level.
+Join the Master of Construction (Construction Project Management) – one of the first construction-focused management programmes in New Zealand.

 The Master of Construction (Construction Project Management) is one of the first construction-focused management programmes in New Zealand.
 It will provide you with the sound management skills and techniques necessary for the successful completion of complex construction projects.

 Your learning focuses on front-end general project management issues such as development, finance, planning and scheduling, contract and stakeholders management.
-This is supplemented by elective modules from other construction-related endorsements or schools according to your professional specialisations.
-The program provides both disciplinary and integrative education in the areas of constructability, costs, scheduling and ethics.
+The programme provides both disciplinary and integrative education in the areas of constructability, costs, scheduling and ethics.

 You will learn from senior faculty members and industry experts.
-Our lecturers and supervisors come from a range of relevant sectors such as construction, engineering, petroleum and IT.
-International participants feature strongly on all intakes, and the wide mix of expertise allows for you to have meaningful exchange and interaction at the postgraduate level.
+Our lecturers and supervisors come from a range of relevant sectors.
+The wide mix of expertise allows for you to have meaningful exchanges and interaction at the postgraduate level.

-The built environment affects, and is affected by many external influences.
-During this programme, you will gain a global perspective of the social, political and ethical influences on construction and learn how to overlay these in your decision-making process.
+You’ll gain a global perspective of the social, political and ethical influences on construction.
+You’ll learn how to overlay these in your decision-making process.

 Your learning takes place in an environment of diversity, integrity and transparency.
-The environment replicates, and reflects the standards of the construction management profession itself.
-You will learn how to lead relevant local, national, and global outreach and engagement to optimise benefits to the industry and community.
+The environment replicates and reflects the standards of the construction management profession itself.
+You will learn how to lead relevant local, national, and global outreach and engagement.
+You’ll be able to optimise benefits to the industry and community.

-The skills you learn will make you a valuable resource for local communities, the New Zealand economy, the construction management profession and the built environment.
-You will be on the path to achieve national and international pre-eminence in innovation, discovery and creativity.
+The skills you learn will make you a valuable resource for local communities.
+And, for the New Zealand economy, the construction management profession and the built environment.

-There is great demand - over $100 billion construction work (covering both building and infrastructure work) to be done in New Zealand alone over the next 30 years.
+There is over $100 billion of construction work (covering both building and infrastructure work) to be done in New Zealand alone over the next 30 years.
 Demand in many countries beyond New Zealand is even bigger.

-There are multiple career opportunities for construction project management graduates in organisations such as consulting and specialist subcontracting organisations, Multinational construction corporations, government, and academia - within New Zealand and abroad.
+There are multiple career opportunities for construction project management graduates in organisations.
+That could include consulting and specialist subcontracting organisations, multinational construction corporations, government, and academia.

 A quarter of our graduates own their own companies.